-A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
+A listed entity should have an investor relations program that facilitates effective two-way communication with investors.

-It is the Company's communication policy to communicate with shareholders and other stakeholders in an open, regular and timely manner so that the market has sufficient information to make informed investment decisions on the operations and results of the Company.
+It is the Company's policy to communicate with shareholders and other stakeholders in an open, regular and timely manner so that the market has sufficient information to make informed investment decisions on the operations and results of the Company.